joesutliff1016/Sable/README.md

 # Sable

-An e-commerce website with administrator back-end that allows the site owner to login to an admistrator page where they can add, delete, and edit products or customers.
+An e-commerce website with administrator back-end that allows the site owner to login to an admistrator page where they can add, delete, edit products or customers.

 ## Technologies Used